-- The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
-The "completed years of service" will be determined on January 1 and July 1 and not on an employee's employment anniversary date. - (ii) For employees hired after 10/10/95, the longevity program as outlined above does not apply. - (b) For employees hired after 10/10/95, which are not eligible for longevity pay as outlined in paragraph (a) above, the following educational pay benefit shall be provided. - (i) Associates of Arts Degree (AA or AS)
+- (i) The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
+The "completed years of service" will be determined on January 1 and July 1 and not on an employee's employment anniversary date. - (ii) For employees hired after 10/10/95, the longevity program as outlined above does not apply. - (b) The City will provide a P.O.S.T.
+Certification Incentive Pay to Sergeants and Public Safety Officers based upon receipt of Intermediate, Advanced, or Supervisory P.O.S.T.

-Effective July 1, 2003, Sergeants, PSOs and CSOs shall receive 1.8% of base salary per month Incentive Pay and Dispatchers and Communication Supervisor shall receive 2.4% of base salary per month Incentive Pay.

-(ii) Bachelor of Arts or Science Degree (BA or BS)

-Effective July 1, 2003, Sergeants, PSOs and CSOs shall receive 2.8% of base salary per month Incentive Pay and Dispatchers and Communication Supervisor shall receive 3.6% of base salary per month Incentive Pay.

-(iii) The Incentive Pay payments provided above are not cumulative.

-Incentive Pay is paid for only one of the two degrees per employee.
-In no event shall an employee be paid for more than one degree.

-- (iv) The Incentive Pay payments are authorized only for Associate of Arts (AA) or Associate of Science (AS) degrees and Bachelor of Science (BS) or Bachelor of Arts (BA) degrees from an accredited college or university.
-A copy of the degree must be provided for validation and approval of payment. - (c) The City will provide a P.O.S.T.
-Certification Incentive Pay to Sergeants, Fire Marshal, and Public Safety Officers based upon receipt of Intermediate or Advanced P.O.S.T.
 Certification.
-The amount of the Intermediate P.O.S.T.
-Certification Incentive Pay will be four and one half (4%) percent of base salary per month effective January 1, 2007.
+The amount of the intermediate P.O.S.T.
+Certification Incentive Pay will be four and one half (4.5%) percent of base salary per month.
 The amount of the Advanced P.O.S.T.
-Certification Incentive Pay will be seven (7) percent of base salary per month effective January 1, 2007.
+Certification Incentive Pay will be seven (7%) percent of base salary per month.
 The payments provided above are not cumulative.
-Only one of the two P.O.S.T.
-Certification Incentive Pay is paid per employee. - (d) For all employees hired after July 1, 2011, all Incentive Pays associated with work performed as part of a "special" or "extra" assignment will be paid only for hours actually worked performing the special or extra duty.
-Incentive Pays received by employees hired before July 1, 2011 will continue to be administered according to practices in effect as of June 30, 2011. - The City will provide Incentive Pay to Sergeants and PSOs assigned to the Detective Division (including, but not limited to the Gang Task Force, Special Enforcement Unit, Computer Crimes Task Force and Narcotics Task Force) of five (5) percent of base salary per month. - The City will provide Incentive Pay to Public Safety Officers assigned to motorcycle duty of three (3) percent of base salary per month effective July 1, 2004.
+The amount of the P.O.S.T.
+Supervisor Certificate (Sergeant Only) will be nine (9%) percent of base salary per month.
+Only one of the P.O.S.T.
+Certification Incentive Pays is paid per employee.

+- (c) Detective Division Premium.
+The City will provide Incentive Pay to Sergeants and PSOs assigned to the Detective Division (including, but not limited to the Gang Task Force, Special Enforcement Unit, Computer Crimes Task Force, COPS Unit, and Narcotics Task Force) of five (5) percent of base salary per month. - (d) Motorcycle Patrol Premium.
+The City will provide Incentive Pay to Public Safety Officers assigned to motorcycle duty of five (5) percent of base salary per month. - (e) Community Service Officers who have successfully completed either/or both the P.O.S.T.
-- (iii) The City will provide Incentive Pay to Public Safety Officers assigned as the Police Canine Handler of three (3) percent of base salary per month.
-Canine officers shall be compensated for canine care as follows: On days when canine officers are scheduled for regular assigned work shifts, canine officers will report for duty after the first hour of their regularly scheduled shift or leave work one hour prior to the end of their shift as determined by the schedule.
-On days when canine officers are not scheduled to work a regular assigned work shift, canine officers will record one-half hour of overtime for the purpose of canine care. - (e) Sergeants who possess the P.O.S.T.
-Supervisory Certificate shall be eligible for two (2) percent of base salary supervisory pay. - (f) Community Service Officers who have successfully completed either/or both the P.O.S.T.
 Field Evidence Technician and Field Evidence Technician-Advanced courses shall be eligible for two and one-half (2.5) percent of base salary differential pay.
-Any Community Service Officer (CSO) who is qualified and assigned to the specialty position of Property Technician shall receive an additional five percent (5%) of base salary per month pay.